-The National Pollution Discharge Elimination System (NPDES), under the Clean Water Act essentially made it illegal to discharge pollutants directly into waterways without obtaining a permit.
-This program was an overwhelming success in addressing point source pollution of our watersheds.
-However, it did not address the much larger and difficult problem of non point source pollution.
-One of the first nationwide efforts to clean up and restore a river or watershed was locally focused on the Rouge River in Michigan.
+The NPDES under the Clean Water Act essentially made it illegal to discharge pollutants directly into waterways without obtaining a permit.
+This program was an overwhelming success in addressing point source pollution in our watersheds.
+However, it did not address the much larger and difficult problem of nonpoint source pollution.
+One of the first nationwide efforts to clean up and restore a river